raduangelescu/GeneBench/README.md

 	"SilicoGenerators":{
-		"silico.linear":{ -> add an entry for every silico data generator "source": "silico_linear", -> name of the generator source for later identification "module_name": "silico.generators.linear", -> module name from which to import the generator "class_name":"LinearDataGenerator", -> the generator class name
+		"silico.linear":{ -> add an entry for every silico data generator "source": "silico_linear", -> name of the generator source for later identification "module_name": "genebench.silico.generators.linear", -> module name from which to import the generator "class_name":"LinearDataGenerator", -> the generator class name
 			"params": { -> custom generator parameters
 						"diff_factor":3.0,